Andrew-Helmer/pmj-cpp/README.md

 ## Using the Code (Building and Generating Your Own Samples)

-In the simplest case, in order to generate a set of samples you can build the generate_samples tool with make.
+To generate a set of samples you can build the generate_samples tool with *make*.

 <pre><code>make release</code></pre>